openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 ==================================================================

 In a course that has the cohort feature enabled, all students must be assigned to a cohort group.
-To assure that all students are assigned, the system automatically creates a default cohort group and assigns students to it if necessary.
-Creation of the default cohort group only occurs if you do not define any auto cohort groups for your course.
+To ensure that all students are assigned, the system automatically creates a default cohort group and assigns students to it if necessary.
+This default cohort group is created only if you do not define any auto cohort groups for your course.
 Any student who is not assigned to a manual cohort group is assigned to the default cohort group automatically when they visit the **Discussion** page or a discussion topic in the course content.

 Students who are assigned to the default cohort group see a cohort name of "Default Group" in discussion posts.